eayin2/bacula_scripts/README.md

 #### Deps:
 helputils, gymail, psycopg2

+Also make sure bacula tools are installed, because the CLI tool `bls` is required.

 #### Issues:
 If bacula_offsite_udev doesn't work, try to initiate it manually in foreground with `bacula_offsite_udev add sdXY` (as